scorpionus007/Match-Predictor/README.md

 # Match-Predictor

 An accurate predictor of Football Matches of our club.
-You can predict your matches and get to your flag Your Flag format is flag{accuracy percentage,precision,recall,dataset samples no in each,Nos of parameter}
+You can predict your matches and get to your flag Your Flag format is flag{dataset samples no in each,Nos of parameter,both parameter names} with commas

 ## Dataset